AnnthomyGILLES/MarketPulseAI/docs/functional-requirements.md

    - What latency thresholds would keep insights relevant in fast-moving markets?
    - How can we combine these two distinct data signals to generate meaningful stock movement predictions?
    - How can we deliver insights fast enough that they remain relevant in a highly dynamic market environment?
-   - How can we deliver insights fast enough that they remain relevant in a highly dynamic market environment?

 3. **Access Patterns and Output Requirements**
    - How would different users interact with and benefit from these insights?